valladares13/scripts-and-docker-compose/README.md

 Change the docker-compose.yml with the image you need.

-> If oyu want to use PHPMyAdmin you must have the MySQL image to in the docker-compose.
+> If you want to use PHPMyAdmin you must have the MySQL image to in the docker-compose.

 > To change the user and passwords you just need to change the `.env file` with the correct credentials for you.